Reginald DesRoches

-Reginald DesRoches (born April 30, 1967) is an American civil engineer who, as of July 1, 2022, serves as the president at Rice University.
+Reginald DesRoches (born April 30, 1967) is an American civil engineer who has served as the president of Rice University since July 1, 2022.
 From 2020 until 2022, he served as provost of Rice.
-Earlier, beginning in 2017, he was the dean of engineering at the Rice's school of engineering, and from 2012 to 2017, DesRoches was the Karen and John Huff Chair at the Georgia Institute of Technology.
+Earlier, beginning in 2017, he was the dean of engineering at Rice's school of engineering, and from 2012 to 2017, DesRoches held the Karen and John Huff Chair at the Georgia Institute of Technology.

 Born in Port-au-Prince, Haiti, DesRoches graduated from high school in New York City.
 He attended college and graduate school at the University of California, Berkeley, and earned his doctorate in structural engineering in 1998.